 Sweden in the UN: Peace and security

 The UN’s mandate is to preserve international peace and security.
-That was the main purpose when the Charter of the United Nations was signed in 1945.
+That was the main purpose when the Charter of the United Nations was signed.
 Sweden contributes both economic support and staff to international peace efforts.
+Sweden celebrates 80 years of UN membership in 2026.

 The members of the UN Security Council have a particular responsibility for maintaining international peace and security.
 Increasing polarisation leads deadlocks in the Council.